When I went to the farmers market over the weekend, I thought it would have been pumpkins and gourds everywhere, but I was wrong.

 My pantry is never without at least one can of garbanzo beans, but I had a brief moment of panic when I thought I had run out.

-I dug deep in the pantry for the last can of garbanzo beans for this tomato chickpea salad.
+I dug deep in the pantry for the last can of those precious beans for this tomato chickpea salad.
 It was hiding from me.

-I roasted both the chickpeas and tomatoes together at the same time.
+I roasted the chickpeas and tomatoes together at the same time.

 While they cooked, I cooked quinoa to bulk up the salad and make it more filling.